BehzadAhmed1/TechnicalTask/README.md

 1. **API**: This is the API layer of the application.
 It exposes endpoints for retrieving, adding, deleting and updating customers.

 2. **Web**: This is a simple front end using razor pages to call the api endpoints.
-Theres a table to view the customers, and buttons to edit and delete.
+There is a table to view the customers, and buttons to edit and delete.
 There is a form to update or add new customers.

 3. **Infrastructure**: This is the infrastructure layer of the application.
-It contains data access logic and database configurations.
+It contains repositories, data access logic and database configurations.
 It uses EF Core to interact with the SQL Server database and manage database migrations.

 4. **Test**:  This project includes all the unit tests.
-It uses nunit and moq to to test the customer controller methods.
+It uses nunit and moq to test the customer controller methods.

 ### Prerequisites